seattlecoderdojo/RetroGamingWorkshop/week5/readme.md

 And that's it.
 I have to get ready to come to Dojo.
 Thanks for sticking with this for 5 weeks.
 Suggestions to make it better are appreciated.

+## A parting thought

+If you want to keep learning about Phaser, Emanuele Feronato has written [a lot of great tutorials](http://www.emanueleferonato.com/category/phaser/).